-The first category employs stopping criteria to terminate some training runs early and allocate resources towards more promising settings.
+The first algorithm category employs stopping criteria to terminate some training runs early and allocate resources towards more promising settings.
 These criteria typically involve projecting towards a final score from early training stages.
 Freeze-thaw BO \cite{swersky2014freeze} models the training loss over time using a GP regressor under the assumption that the training loss roughly follows an exponential decay.
 Based on this projection, training resources are allocated to the most promising settings.
-Hyperband \cite{li2018hyperband,falkner2018bohb} dynamically allocates the computational resources (e.g., training epochs or dataset size) through random sampling and eliminates under-performing hyperparameter settings by successive halving.
+Hyperband \cite{falkner2018bohb,li2018hyperband} dynamically allocates computational resources (e.g. training epochs or dataset size) through random sampling and eliminates under-performing hyperparameter settings by successive halving.

-Attempts have also been made to improve the epoch efficiency of other hyperparameter optimization algorithms, including \cite{domhan2015speeding,klein2016learning,dai2019bayesian} which predict the final learning outcome based on partially trained learning curves to identify hyperparameter settings that are predicted to under-perform and early-stop it.
+Attempts have also been made to improve the epoch efficiency of other hyperparameter optimization algorithms in \cite{dai2019bayesian,domhan2015speeding,klein2016learning} which predict the final learning outcome based on partially trained learning curves to identify hyperparameter settings that are expected to under-perform and early-stop them.
 In the context of DRL, however, these stopping criteria, including the exponential decay assumed in Freeze-thaw BO \cite{swersky2014freeze}, may not be applicable, due to the unpredictable fluctuations of DRL reward curves.
 In the supplement, we illustrate the noisiness of DRL training.